Thursday, 20 April 2023

 This is an English translation of Paarkudangal, a Tamil short story written by M. Gopala Krishnan.
 Translated into English by Saravanan Karmegam.

-I am standing on that long, empty temple corridor glancing at a thin-waisted sculpture of woman carved on the stone bearing the face of Yali 1.
+I am standing on that long, empty temple corridor, glancing at a thin-waisted sculpture of a woman carved on the stone bearing the face of Yali 1.
 My eyes, fixed on its breasts, are staring at them absorbedly.
 I look around and see none.
-The pigeons dwelling in the holes of temple towers flap their wings, fly across and settle down.
+The pigeons dwelling in the holes of temple towers flap their wings, fly across, and settle down.
 My eyes fall upon the breasts of the statue again.
 ‘Was it just an imagination of the sculptor?
-Or was it just the way she stood for pose before the sculptor?’
+Or was it just the way she stood for a pose before the sculptor?’
 Every pillar has been carved with at least one woman statue.
-All their breasts are looking similar, in same size.
+All their breasts are looking similar, in the same size.
 My fingers grew jittery, longing to touch them to feel it.
 Why did they make these voluptuous beauties stand in these temples?
-It will be so much embarrassing if someone happens to see me ogling at their breasts.
+It will be so much more embarrassing if someone happens to see me ogling at their breasts.
 Isn’t it?
 Everyone wants to look at it.
-They move away glancing at them sideways as if they are not interested in them.
+They move away, glancing at them sideways as if they are not interested in them.
 But their heart will still be longing to have a close watch on them.
 Won’t they?
-I had also stood in front of mirror, amazed, comparing the curvaceous frame of the sculpture with my body while changing my dresses.
+I had also stood in front of a mirror, amazed, comparing the curvaceous frame of the sculpture with my body while changing my dresses.
 My body is not like hers.
 So what?
 She is a statue, just a stone statue.
 But I am a truth standing in flesh and blood.
 I look beautiful when I smile.
 Do I look beautiful?
-I feel like laughing at once I think of it.
+I feel like laughing at once when I think of it.
 Laughing gets difficult anyway since the mere try of it pains a lot.

 It is the fear that still carries me on its head.
 It carries me everywhere from lab to lab.
 How many tests!
 How many queries!
-All medical gimmicks performed on my nude body!
+All medical gimmicks were performed on my nude body!
 I don’t remember whether it was my ninth class or tenth class.
 A maternity specialist took a special class for girls.
 Her name sounded bizarre, named after a star, Thiruvonam.
 Yes…her name was Thiruvona Selvi.
 How beautifully she taught us to check our breasts with our own palms!
 She taught some simple testing techniques while changing our dresses.
 I just followed her instructions a couple of times and then stopped.
-There wouldn’t have been any need of being enslaved to these tests and persistent fear had I followed those simple tests unfailingly.
+There wouldn’t have been any need for being enslaved to these tests and persistent fear had I followed those simple tests unfailingly.
 These tests are horrible!
 One lady once asked me to stand, pressing my breasts against a glass surface after removing my blouse.
 Who’s that?
 Christina?
 She must have seen so many women endowed with different sizes.
 Mustn’t she?
-For her, they are just some balls of flesh, group of tissues that are put to test and incapable of evoking feeling in her.
+For her, they are just some balls of flesh, groups of tissues that are put to the test and incapable of evoking feeling in her.
 But all are not core professionals like Christina.
-There was one Krishnamma, with a mild growth of moustache, used to stare at me while cleaning the glass surface, and wouldn’t deliberately allow me to put on my blouse even after the tests were over.
+There was one Krishnamma, with a mild growth of moustache, who used to stare at me while cleaning the glass surface and wouldn’t deliberately allow me to put on my blouse even after the tests were over.

 These black stone statues, standing fully endowed, are not shy of themselves.
 Which temple is this?
 Each of those statues is capable of performing magic of arresting one’s attention.
 Those statues are not dressed up.
-They stand in broad day light without hiding their assets.
+They stand in broad daylight without hiding their assets.
 If those busty things are not covered with cloths, this world won’t see these many problems.
-It attracts the attention only when it is half exposed, half hidden.
+It attracts attention only when it is half exposed, half hidden.
 The torment starts when the mind tries to find out the stuff half hidden through its imagination.
-If fully exposed, nothing will look different as all will look same.
+If fully exposed, nothing will look different as all will look the same.
 The unresolved madness of millennia will get resolved in just a matter of seconds.
 This is the secret that makes all men alike sleepless.
 Art and poetry are nothing but empty babbles.
 Aren’t they?
-How many of sensuous descriptions!
-How many of similes!
+How many sensuous descriptions!
+How many similes!
 If all these aspects are filtered through, all the romantic stock of our literature will become miserably thinner.
 One poet compares the shrunken breast to one’s poverty.
 Another one cries that it is the benevolence of a generous person.
 Both Andal and Meera4 have talked about it.
 Were they also tormented by its burden?

 Are they really a burden to the womenfolk?
 One shouldn’t have any doubt about it.
-It is just a torture.
+It is just torture.
 One has to face the agony of being very careful all the time.
 The dress shouldn’t slip out; it shouldn’t be worn loose; it shouldn’t be visible outside the contours of garments.
 While climbing up and climbing down the stairs, one should be alert that it doesn’t shake.
 Why should one have all these troubles just because of an additional part of the body destined to carry babies?
 Isn’t that all?
-This world never prefers to treat it that simple.
+This world never prefers to treat it that simply.
 Does it?
-There are thousands of eyes always awaiting, kept themselves open to have a glance of them.
+There are thousands of eyes always awaiting, keeping themselves open to have a glance at them.

-This man is no way different from those eyes.
-On that night, when he came near to me, I was shaking inside with a fear of unknown accompanied his approach.
+This man is in no way different from those eyes.
+On that night, when he came near to me, I was shaking inside with a fear of the unknown that accompanied his approach.
 He didn’t even give me time to prepare myself for the next.
-They were the ones, he was all the way longing to see so impatiently after removing my dress?
+They were the ones he was all the way longing to see so impatiently after removing my dress.
 Weren’t they?
 A spectacular ecstasy on his face on seeing them!
 A restiveness.
 How forcibly he grasped them into his hands!
 It still pains.
 The boorishness of his clench!
 After that incident, at the stroke of night’s fall, my body would start shivering at the very thought of him approaching me with beastly speed with his swaying hands.
 They were his only targets of pleasure on my body.
 Weren’t they?
 Yet, he wasn’t satisfied with them.
 Many a night, he had told me without any compunctions that they could have been still bigger in size.
 I was clueless as to what reply I must give to this stupid observation.
 Everyone’s body has its own curves and crooks.
 Isn’t it?

-“Malini” …Yes.
+“Malini” … Yes.
 It is my name.
 Is he the one calling me up?
 There hasn’t been any instance so far in which he addressed me with my full name.
-He called me up ‘Malu’.
+He called me up ‘Malu.’
 If I am able to open my eyes, I will feel good, I think.
-I am still unable to get rid of the heaviness that is pressing down my eye lids.
+I am still unable to get rid of the heaviness that is pressing down on my eyelids.
 I moistened my lips with my tongue.
 Paining much.
-“Give her some water” – someone softly ordered, with a tinge of Malayalam in the voice.
-“Feed her slowly….slowly…” Drops of water on my lips- a spring that brings back my life.
-As it gets down through my throat, my nostrils feel the whiff of it.
+“Give her some water, someone softly ordered, with a tinge of Malayalam in the voice.
+“Feed her slowly…slowly…” Drops of water on my lips—a spring that brings back my life.
+As it goes down through my throat, my nostrils feel the whiff of it.
 Is it his scent?
 Or is it the scent of Dettol?
-Is there anymore scent along with it?
+Is there any more scent along with it?
 Or is it the pleasant whiff of cough syrup?

 When I was lactating, my body smelled of milk stench.
 While coming near to me, he used to crinkle his face with a sulk, yet wouldn’t miss caressing it.
 If I asked him whether they now looked in proper size he had wanted them, he would deny bobbing his head.
-“What I want is something different…something which looks like a copper idol” he would say.
+“What I want is something different…something that looks like a copper idol,” he would say.
 His disappointed voice would pull my heart away from him.

-Putting my little baby crying in soft sobs and kicking his tender legs in the air on my lap, cuddling him against my breast, and glancing at him when he suckles pressing his gums upon it with his eyes closed, is nothing less than a moment of bliss.
-It is dream of both pain and pleasure.
-The frenzy of baby hitting the breasts to take out milk from them.
-How much painful the breasts are when the baby doesn’t drink milk from it for long!
+Putting my little baby, crying in soft sobs and kicking his tender legs in the air on my lap, cuddling him against my breast, and glancing at him when he suckles, pressing his gums upon it with his eyes closed, is nothing less than a moment of bliss.
+It is a dream of both pain and pleasure.
+The frenzy of the baby hitting the breasts to take out milk from them.
+How painful the breasts are when the baby doesn’t drink milk from it for long!
 Excruciating agony.
 The drops of milk gushing out, spilling all over while pressing the breasts hard to relieve the pain.
 It has a typical taste, sweet yet not completely sweet.
-The left breast is sagging as the baby has been pulling its nipples down frequently while suckling, as I lie on my side cuddling him against my breast.
+The left breast is sagging as the baby has been pulling its nipples down frequently while suckling as I lie on my side cuddling him against my breast.
 He didn’t leave suckling till he reached two years.
 He defied all my attempts to make him forget suckling.
 He became so infuriated when he tasted the layer of neem oil applied on my breast.
 I am still unable to forget the slap I gave on his back as I was unable to bear the pain of his furious bite on my nipples.
 At one point, he despised suckling it.
 Stopped it.
 Never came back to it even if I tried to feed him with it.
 He smiled at me.
 I started crying.

 Where is my little doll?

-I have heard that Goddess Parvathi has three breasts.
+I have heard that Goddess Parvati has three breasts.
 Poor woman!
 I have these many troubles with just two.
-With three, it will be a torture for her.
-Will it grow again like nails clipped once or hair that trimmed once?
+With three, it will be torture for her.
+Will it grow again like nails clipped once or hair that is trimmed once?
 No…it should not.
 If it grows, all other ailments associated with it will also grow along with it.
 How pathetic it would be to see a group of tissues that bears life in it could develop into such a deadly cancer?
 Is it possible that a gland that produces milk could release poison?
-If grows again, I have to undergo the same torments of tests, injections and medicines.
-Some persons covering themselves in green colour attire, wearing masks would come near and chop them off again with their laser knife.
+If it grows again, I have to undergo the same torments of tests, injections, and medicines.
+Some persons covering themselves in green colour attire, wearing masks, would come near and chop them off again with their laser knife.
 I don’t need them to grow again; I can’t bear it being chopped off again.
 I must tell him all.

 Will he approach me after this?
 Every time he approaches me, it is the spot he used to begin all.
 Will there be scars at the place where they were cut off?
 They would be looking like those broken statues.
 Wouldn’t they?
 Would they have stitched the open skin after removing those fleshy rounded assets?
 When could I see that spot again?
 Now it is logically acceptable that he would move away from me.
 I don’t think he would leave me alone.
 If he suffers from something like this, would I be able to leave him alone?
 No one can run away from each other.
 Both are impeding each other from running away.
 Aren’t we?
 Poor fellow!
 Must be feeling dejected.
 He must have been afflicted by the fear of having faced everything closely all alone.
 Medical expenses run in lakhs of rupees.
 He must be feeling miserable now and struggling to get out of this unending darkness in order to see some light out there.

 Am I floating in the air?
 Or just lying down?
-Body seems to be weightless.
+The body seems to be weightless.
 Leaving my memories alone, has my body melted into nothing?
 Feeling thirsty.
 I moved my lips.
 It pains.
 Some drops of water are flowing down from my mouth.
-Is he sitting near to me?
-No…I don’t think so.
-I opened my eye lids.
+Is he sitting near me?
+No… I don’t think so.
+I opened my eyelids.
 I could see an image of a person bending over towards me.
 Blue light in the backdrop.
-The moment I clucked my tongue on lips and drank, I heard someone saying, “Very good”.
+The moment I clucked my tongue on my lips and drank, I heard someone saying, “Very good.”
 They tried shaking my right shoulder.
-Voice of a woman “are you able to open your eyes now?”.
+Voice of a woman: “Are you able to open your eyes now?”
 My left eye opened a bit.
-At once the heavy eye lids gave way, the light spread in the front as if covered with snow.
-Behind the snowy dimness was there her face seen through the gap of opened eye lids.
-“Look at me this way…” she gently touched my jaw, and turned to her.
+At once the heavy eyelids gave way; the light spread in the front as if covered with snow.
+Behind the snowy dimness was her face seen through the gap of opened eyelids.
+“Look at me this way…” she gently touched my jaw and turned to her.
 Now I could see everything clearly.
-A portrait of sun flower on the wall.
+A portrait of a sunflower on the wall.
 A door on the left.
-It just opens and a person comes in.
+It just opens, and a person comes in.
 There he is.
-I close my eyes once, and then open.
-He is standing beside me with his disheveled hair, tired and sunken face.
+I close my eyes once and then open them.
+He is standing beside me with his disheveled hair and tired, sunken face.

 “Malu…” he grasps my hands softly.
 Tears rolling down my cheeks.
 “Don’t cry.
-You will be alright…” tears roll down his cheeks too.
+You will be alright…” Tears roll down his cheeks too.

 The woman warns, “Let her not strain herself.”
 I gaze at his eyes as he sits on the chair.
 What should I ask him first?